David Booth, a founder of Dimensional Fund Advisors in 1981, is the firm’s Executive Chairman.

 David received his MBA from the University of Chicago in 1971.
 He also holds an MS and a BA from the University of Kansas.Boards

 Dave attended the University of California, Berkeley, earning his BS in marketing and finance in 1986 and an MBA in 1990.
 He received the CFA designation in 1998.
 Dave played basketball for Cal and was drafted by the Boston Celtics.
 In 2011, he was inducted into the Cal Athletics Hall of Fame, and in 2014, he was named to the Pac-12 Basketball Hall of Honor.
 Dave was also a Rhodes Scholar candidate.

 Prior to joining Dimensional in 2004, Gerard obtained his PhD in aeronautics from the California Institute of Technology.
 He holds a master’s of science degree in high performance computing from Trinity College Dublin in his native country of Ireland, where he also received a first class honors degree in theoretical physics and was a recipient of the Foundation Scholarship.

-Steve joined Dimensional in 2001 as a general portfolio manager in US equities and became co-head of the international Portfolio Management and Trading group in 2004.
-His financial career began at John Nuveen & Company in 1997, where he was instrumental in structuring mergers and acquisitions for the company’s healthcare services division.
+Prior to Dimensional, Steve began his financial career in 1997 at John Nuveen & Company, where he was involved in structuring mergers and acquisitions for the company's health care services division.
 He holds an MBA from the University of Chicago Booth School of Business and a BS from Bradley University.